matos-coder/matias-portfolio/README.md

 ## Getting Started

-I have developed this theme as a personal proyect.
-I have taked the inspiration from the wonderful work of Britanny Chiang.
-You can visit her repo [here](https://github.com/bchiang7/v4)
+I have developed this theme as a personal project.
+I took inspiration from the wonderful work of Brittany Chiang.
+You can visit her repository [here](https://github.com/bchiang7/v4)

-Because I'm not a ReactJS expert (language of the Britanny's proyect), and I liked so much the design, I decided to develop this proyect with Angular's architecture.
-The website is not connected to any api yet, nither it has dinamic content so that all the content is static inside the HTML files in Angular.
-I want to connect it to an API in the future, from where i can manage in an easy way without having touch the HTML files in angular.
+Since I'm not an expert in ReactJS (the language used in Brittany's project), but I really liked the design, I decided to develop this project using Angular's architecture.
+The website is not yet connected to any API, and it doesn't have dynamic content.
+Therefore, all the content is static and stored inside the HTML files in Angular.
+In the future, I plan to connect it to an API, which will allow me to easily manage the content without having to modify the HTML files in Angular.

 ### Prerequisites